Data Up to Date as of:

-- Alcohol Use and Cancer.
+Alcohol Use and Cancer.
 American Cancer Society.

-- Publications – NIAAA resources on alcohol consumption and alcohol-related problems.
+  - Publications & Multimedia – NIAAA resources on alcohol consumption and alcohol-related problems.
 National Institute on Alcohol Abuse and Alcoholism.

-- Unhealthy Alcohol Use in Adolescents and Adults: Screening and Behavioral Counseling Interventions in Primary Care to Reduce Alcohol Misuse.
-United States Preventive Services Task Force.
+  - Unhealthy Alcohol Use in Adolescents and Adults: Screening and Behavioral Counseling Interventions in Primary Care.
+U.S. Preventive Services Task Force.

   - Alcohol abuse in cancer patients: a shadow side in the oncological field and research.
 Glasdam S, Oye C. Med Health Care Philos.
 2013;17(3):437-46.